Sick leave allows an employee to recover from personal illness, injury, or disability that prevents performance of usual duties.

 Note: If an employee does not have sufficient leave to cover a prolonged illness (of self or to care for a parent, child, spouse, or dependent living in the household who has a prolonged illness), the employee may qualify to receive Voluntary Shared Leave.

-- Office of State Personnel, Sick Leave
+- Office of State Human Resources, Sick Leave

 NC State University